contrains/ergeats/docs/docs/basics/manual-step-ordering.md

 5. `step_4`
 3. `step_5`

-This trivial example may seem pointless, as one could readily omit `step_3` and negate the need for manual ordering with these exceptions.
+This trivial example may seem pointless, as one could readily move `step_5` to the end of the file and negate the need for manual ordering with these exceptions.
 However, these features allow for branching of workflows according to arbitrary conditions.

 Consider the following bifurcated workflow.